Table of Contents

 Lidocaine is available only in IV form and is indicated for ventricular tachycardia.
-The disopyramide and mexiletine are orally active lidocaine analogs.
-The patients who have myocardial ischemia, in addition to the arrhythmogenic problems, will benefit from lidocaine and mexiletine, as they have improved efficacy against ischemic myocardium.
+Disopyramide and mexiletine are orally active lidocaine analogs.
+In patients with myocardial ischemia in addition to arrhythmias will benefit from lidocaine and mexiletine, as they have improved efficacy against the ischemic myocardium.

 Tocainide has the potential to cause pulmonary fibrosis in the lungs.

-Propafenone and Flecainide: In contraindication to the protective effect seen with the class 1B drugs in patients with myocardial infarction, there occurs an increased risk of death in patients with myocardial infarction when administered with class 1C compounds (CAST trial).
+Propafenone and Flecainide: In contrast to the protective effect seen with the class 1B drugs in patients with myocardial infarction, class 1C compounds carry an increased risk of death in patients with myocardial infarction (CAST trial).

 Propafenone, in addition to its sodium blocking property, also has beta blocking and calcium channel blocking activity.
-Both of these cause decrease in the conduction, along with the conduction pathway and can precipitate and aggravate heart failure.
+Both of these cause a decrease in conduction and can precipitate or aggravate heart failure.